The Complete ADU Guide | Cornerstone Capital Development Services

 The Permit Timeline

-A realistic permit timeline in California ranges from 6 weeks (favorable jurisdiction, clean submittal) to 6+ months (complex city, multiple rounds of corrections).
-Our team's 100% permit approval rate and 30–50% timeline reduction vs. industry average come from deep local knowledge — knowing exactly what each city planner needs to see before they'll approve a set of plans.
+A realistic permit timeline in California ranges from 8 weeks (favorable jurisdiction, staff pre-submission dialog, complete application) to 10+ months (complex city, multiple rounds of corrections).
+Our team's permit experience and 30–50% timeline reduction vs. industry average come from deep local knowledge — knowing exactly what each department, division and city planner needs to see to determine application complete, provide clearance for consideration of approval.

 ⚡ The Most Expensive Permit Mistake

 Submitting incomplete or non-compliant plans.
 Every round of plan-check corrections adds 4–8 weeks and costs money in consultant fees.
-Our guide teaches you exactly what a permit-ready submittal looks like — or our permitting team can do it for you.
+Our guide helps you research and confirm what a permit-ready submittal looks like — or our permitting team can do it for you.

 6. The Building Process — Phase by Phase